wyeworks/elixir_console/README.md

 # Elixir Web Console

-The [Elixir Web Console](https://elixirconsole.wyeworks.com/) is a virtual place where people can try the [Elixir language](https://elixir-lang.org/) without the need to leave the browser or installing it in their computers.
+The [Elixir Web Console](https://elixirconsole.wyeworks.com/) is a virtual place where people can try the [Elixir language](https://elixir-lang.org/) without the need to leave the browser or installing it on their computers.
 While this is a project in its early stages, we hope this is a contribution to the effort to promote the language, providing a convenient way to assess the capabilities of this technology.
 We would love to hear ideas about how to extend this project to better serve this purpose (see the Contributing section).

 This project is inspired in existing playground sites from distinct communities, such as [SwiftPlayground](http://online.swiftplayground.run/) and [Rust Playground](https://play.rust-lang.org/), Yet, it is unique because it aims to mimic the [Elixir interactive shell (iEX)](https://hexdocs.pm/iex/IEx.html).